nikita9604/Style-Transfer-onto-Real-Time-Images/README.md

 </div>

 #### 1. Content Image and Style Image
-The content image is loaded using API from the local system (saved after performing smile detection) and style image is taken using '' API from net.
+The content image is loaded using Keras Preprocessing API from the local system (saved after performing smile detection) and style image is taken using Keras Utils API from net.

 <div align='center'>
 <img src = 'image/Output_1.PNG' height="300px">